- Online: January, May, September

-The Master of Education is ideal for teachers and others working in the education sector wishing to upskill for career advancement.
-Students can study while working, at a pace that suits them due to the online delivery and the overall course structure.
-They can major in Educational Leadership or Educational Research.
+The Master of Education is ideal for teachers and others working in the education sector who are seeking a new challenge or who wish to upskill for career advancement.
+Students engage with contemporary research in education and can study online while they work, at a pace that suits them.

 Director, Human Resources Business Partnering, Education Queensland

 The Department of Education finds JCU students to be equipped with the knowledge, skill set and willingness to make a difference in Queensland State Schools.
 Graduates leave JCU with a well-rounded ability to succeed in the classroom, while also stepping outside their comfort zone to begin their professional careers.